centreon/centreon/centreon-gorgone/docs/modules/newtest/installation.rst

 perl-TimeDate                2.30             redhat/centos base
 ======================= ===================== ======================

-gorgone-newtest Installation
+newtest Installation
 `````````````````````````````````````````

-"gorgonenewtest" is an official gorgone module.
+"newtest" is an official gorgone module.
 No installation needed.